Loongson-Cloud-Community/rook/Documentation/Helm-Charts/ceph-cluster-chart.gotmpl.md

 The [configuration](#configuration) section lists the parameters that can be configured during installation.
 It is recommended that the rook operator be installed into the `rook-ceph` namespace.
 The clusters can be installed into the same namespace as the operator or a separate namespace.

-Rook currently publishes builds of this chart to the `release` and `master` channels.

 **Before installing, review the values.yaml to confirm if the default settings need to be updated.**